Updated May 2026

 The financial analysis in this report is clear.
 The comparable deals are clear.
 The payoff matrix is clear.
 But none of that matters if council members face overwhelming political pressure from constituents who have not seen the numbers and believe the Blazers will leave if the city asks for rent.
 As the real-time public discourse demonstrated, the majority of engaged Portlanders do not know the city owns the building, do not know Dundon contributes $0, and are arguing based on relocation fears that collapse on contact with the data.
 That information gap is the single biggest obstacle to a fair deal.

-The proposal: convene a Citizens' Assembly specifically to evaluate the terms of the Moda Center lease.
+A Citizens’ Assembly can close it.
+The proposal: convene a Citizens’ Assembly specifically to evaluate the terms of the Moda Center lease.
 Not whether the deal should happen—the deal is happening.
 Not whether the Blazers should stay—they are staying.
-The panel's sole question is: given that the city is contributing public money, what lease terms should be attached?
+The panel’s sole question is: given that the city is contributing public money, what lease terms should be attached?

 If the Blazers oppose an informed panel examining their lease terms, that tells the public everything it needs to know about whether those terms can survive scrutiny.